r0zetta/twitter_gather/README.md

 ---
 # How to use gatherer_analysis_master.ipynb
 gatherer_analysis_master.ipynb creates a directory named analysis_live, where it stores all processed metadata.
-You can use files such as _retweet_interactions.csv_ created under analysis_live to create gephi visualizations.
+You can use files such as _retweet_interactions.csv_ created under _analysis_live/_ to create gephi visualizations.

 _gatherer_analysis_master.ipynb_ is pretty self-explanatory.
 Early cells contain variables that can be set to dictate which time period the analysis runs on.
 Later, analyses are performed on lists of hashtags/domains/screen_names.
 These can be replaced with manually entered lists for targeted analysis.